 There are also plenty of attractions in and around Vegas, as with the last reply, Hoover Damn and the Grand Canyon should be on your list.
 There are also some fabulous shows most offering 2for1 tickets.

 Please visit www.vegasholidayguide.com for lists and ideas of things to do.
-Hope this was helpful. almost 7 years ago
+Hope this was helpful. about 7 years ago